your-trickster/your-trickster.github.io/wiki/tetrachotomies.md

 **Tetrachotomy** — division of a set into four subsets.
 A tetrachotomy can be expressed as a combination of three dichotomies, each of which can be derived by recombination of the other two.

-A tetrachotomy is called symmetric when the same set of [intertype relations](https://your-trickster.github.io/intertype_relations) is preserved across its subdivisions.

 ## Symmetric tetrachotomies

 ### Quadras